Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models: Framework of EIT-SPT Enabled Wireless Foundation Models

 \subsubsection{Physics-Informed Architecture Layer}

 Directly adopting LAM architectures from fields like NLP or CV is often suboptimal for wireless tasks due to their disregard for underlying physical principles.
 Standard wireless models often view signals and channels discretely.
 In contrast, EIT highlights the continuous nature of EM fields.
 Our framework advocates for designing LAM architectures that are inherently physics-informed.
-This involves creating models that can natively handle or approximate spatially continuous fields, crucial for technologies like holographic MIMO or continuous-aperture antennas.
-An EIT-informed architecture might explicitly model spatial dependencies or utilize representations suited for continuous EM fields, thus bridging the gap between discrete computation and continuous physics and addressing the lack of EM knowledge and physical consistency.
+This involves creating models that can natively handle or approximate spatially continuous fields, crucial for continuous-aperture antenna arrays.
+An EIT-informed architecture might explicitly model spatial dependencies or utilize representations suited for continuous EM fields, thus bridging the gap between discrete computation and continuous physics and addressing the lack of EM knowledge and physical consistency. {The physics-informed architecture layer functions as a universal backbone for extracting general EM features, upon which tailored task-specific heads are designed to address distinct downstream applications.}